Information on Covid-19

 It is very important to us that our visitors feel comfortable and safe with us!
 Therefore, there are still adapted conditions for your visit to the Edwin Scharff Museum.

-For more information on the ease of restrictions that will go into effect the 18th of 2021, please visit the Neu-Ulm County page.
+For more information on the ease of restrictions, please visit the Neu-Ulm County page.